jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 ## Day 22: Creating Alerts & Dashboards in Kibana (4/4)
 Now that the Mythic agent is up and running, I want to create an alert that will capture the generated telemetry and visualize it with an associated dashboard.

+Returning to the Elastic web GUI, under the hamburger menu, navigate to `Analytics > Discover`.
+To locate the C2 telemetry, I search for the payload I created and deployed yesterday, called `svchost-jf.exe`.
+In a real-world scenario, this information wouldn't be readily available, but this is for educational purposes.